Inpulsgor/library/React/Redux/redux-toolkit/README.md

 // ROOT REDUCER
 const rootReducer = combineReducers({
-  auth: persistReducer(authReducer, authPersistConfig) // persist will use only token from auth
+  auth: persistReducer(authPersistConfig, authReducer), // persist will use only token from auth
   lists: listsReducers,
   colors: ColorsReducers,
 });